Felipe-Bravo/VirtualForests-IO2/README.md

 ### Open Educational Resources for the International non-European Learning locations
 prepared by Felipe Bravo [iuFOR](https://iufor.uva.es/) - [University of Valladolid](https://universityofvalladolid.uva.es/)
-with support from Doan Thi Nhat Minh, [Vietnam National University-University of Science](http://english.hus.vnu.edu.vn/) Vietnamese national forest inventory data provided by Dr. Nguyen Dinh Hung  [Forest Inventory and Planning Institute] (http://fipi.vn/)
+with support from Doan Thi Nhat Minh, [Vietnam National University-University of Science](http://english.hus.vnu.edu.vn/) Vietnamese national forest inventory data provided by Dr. Nguyen Dinh Hung  [Forest Inventory and Planning Institute] (http://fipi.vn/) Data from [GBIf](https://www.gbif.org/) are also used in these labs

 This intellectual ouput has been prepared through the Erasmus+ project VirtualForests (https://virtualforests.eu/)